robert-hh/ADS7818/README.md

 ***volt = adc.voltage()***

 Reads the adc value and return the equivalent voltage.
 This is based on the vref value set in the constructor.
+The formula is:
+    voltage = 2 * vref * value / 4096

 **Interface**